 It’s true that eating a protein-rich snack within one hour of intense activity helps muscles recover and grow, but there’s also a window of opportunity to tap into the power of protein while you sleep.
 During the deep REM sleep stage, your body sends out its biggest blast of growth hormone.
 Consuming protein before crashing for the night helps feed the furnace to optimize workout gains.
 Eating a protein-rich snack can also help to stabilize blood sugar, keep you from waking up starving, increase metabolism, and promote weight management because more muscle burns more calories.

 The right food is the most powerful health drug of all.
 Download a free Spartan Meal Plan.

 Why Casein Protein Before Bed Is King

 Not all proteins are created equal when it comes to late-night noshing.
 Animal proteins like beef, chicken, fish are slower to break down and get put to good use by the body, seemingly sitting in the stomach all night.
 This fullness can make it hard to fall asleep or stay asleep if you’re easily bothered by reflux or heartburn.
 Even plant proteins like beans can cause uncomfortable gastrointestinal stress.

-Protein powders, especially casein protein powder, and low-fat dairy products (naturally high in casein) are great late-night snack choices.
+Protein powders, especially casein, and low-fat dairy products (naturally high in casein) are great late-night snack choices.
 Research shows that consuming casein protein before bed is a better choice than whey and other popular picks as it’s digested and absorbed by the bloodstream at a slower rate, keeping muscles in a non-cannibalizing, anabolic state.
 This extended nutrient delivery is ideal for those 7 or 8 hours you are snoozing, recharging for your next day full of Spartan training.

 Which Bedtime Snacks Are Best?